Skip to main content

 // Returns: "User interested in TypeScript best practices" (from Cursor!)

-// Claude can provide context-aware response
+// Claude provides context-aware response

 await cortex.memory.remember({